makkus/freckles/README.rst

 This command also adds a line to your ``$HOME/.profile`` file in order to add *freckles* to your path (once you re-login, or do a ``source $HOME/.profile``).
 Set an environment var ``NO_ADD_PATH=true`` if you want to prevent that behaviour.

-More detailed information on this and other ways to install *freckles* can be found :doc:`here </bootstrap>`.
+More detailed information on this and other ways to install *freckles* can be found `here <https://docs.freckles.io/en/latest/bootstrap.html>`_.

 Features
 ********